intel/llvm/sycl/doc/design/KernelFusionJIT.md

 at runtime on the NVPTX/CUDA backend, they need to pass the `-fsycl-embed-ir` flag during static compilation.

-During the fusion process at runtime , the JIT will load the LLVM IR and finalize the fused kernel to the final target.
+During the fusion process at runtime, the JIT will load the LLVM IR and finalize the fused kernel to the final target.
 More information is available [here](./CompilerAndRuntimeDesign.md#kernel-fusion-support).